Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AYeah.

-Speaker ACould you all tell me like, if you've got any other plans or any next things?
+Speaker ACould you all tell me like, if you got any other plans or any next things?

 Speaker AThat's.